 Jace: And now, a brief word from our sponsors…

 Masterpiece Studio is brought to you by Viking.
 Explore the world in comfort, by river and sea.
 Learn more at vikingcruises.com.

 In a show where nothing hidden stays buried forever, there’s a definite possibility this stunning decision will come back to haunt Cassie and Sunny in the upcoming third season of Unforgotten, which is currently in production.

 Sanjeev: It does hang over us.
 It hangs over the characters and it hangs over their relationship a little bit.
-Obviously we’re back for Season 3 so we kind of got away with it.
-We said we were we were morally right.
-The moral victory was ours, the pyrrhic victory was ours.
-So we’re fighting back.
-But yeah it does.
+Obviously we’re back for Season 3, so we kind of got away with it.
+We said we were morally right.
+The moral victory was ours; the pyrrhic victory was ours.
+So we’re fighting back, but yeah, it does.
 Something like that is a game changer.
-You know it’s you know if you if you’ve got an old friend who then does something that you think is reprehensible and indefensible you have two choices You can either stop being friends with them.
-If you remain friends with them you factor what you’ve just learned about them into your friendship.
-And I think that that is very much the case with with the decision that Cassie makes and certainly makes because Sunny so basically says hey he will back her you know he you know their relationship is important enough and he understands her point enough to say I’ll just back you.
-And she says well no I’ll do this on my own so yeah I think that it does hang over them and I think it does hang over over Season 3.
+If you’ve got an old friend who then does something that you think is reprehensible and indefensible you have two choices: You can either stop being friends with them; if you remain friends with them you factor what you’ve just learned about them into your friendship.
+I think that that is very much the case with with the decision that Cassie makes.
+So yeah, I think that it does hang over them, and I think it does hang over over Season 3.